apple/swift-nio/docs/migration-guide-NIO1-to-NIO2.md

 This repository also contains a fairly complete list of public [API changes](https://github.com/apple/swift-nio/blob/main/docs/public-api-changes-NIO1-to-NIO2.md) from NIO 1 to NIO 2.

+### Note: As of NIO 2.30.0 the minimum version of Swift required is 5.2.

 ## Step 1: A warning-free compile on NIO 1 with Swift 5

 To start with, we highly recommend to first get your project to compile warning-free with NIO 1 on Swift 5.
 The reason is that some of the warnings you might get are the result of deprecation in NIO 1 and deprecated NIO 1 API has been fully removed in NIO 2.